rohu123coder/facescanning/README.md

 # ✅ Stable Backup Point

-**Date:** 2025-06-30
+**Date:** 2025-07-01
 **Status:** The application is stable.
-The unified attendance kiosk is now functional for both staff and students.
+All core features including Employee, Parent, and Client portals are functional.
+Reputation management with AI replies has been added.

 This file serves as a marker for a stable, working version of the application code.
 If any future changes cause critical errors, you can request to restore the project to the state it was in when this marker was created.